Saint-Malo Cathedral: Capitals in the nave and transept

 Several of the capitals of the pillars supporting the roof of the nave and transept crossing have carvings that are both grotesque and biblical.
 These capitals, not easily visible from the ground due to their height, date to the 12th century.

 Stations of the Cross

 There is a "Chemin de Croix" (Stations of the cross) in the cathedral by Henri Chaumont.

 Burials

 Jacques Cartier

 The cathedral holds the tomb of the French explorer Jacques Cartier who was born in St Malo on 31 December 1491 and died there on 1 September 1557.
-The tomb is in a chapel off of the ambulatory and north of the choir.
-In 1949, the original grave was during the course of excavations and moved to its present location.
+The tomb is in a chapel off the ambulatory and north of the choir.
+In 1949, the original grave was, during the course of excavations, discovered and moved to its present location.

 René Duguay-Trouin

 Privateer and St. Malo native René Duquay-Trouin was initially buried in the Saint-Roch church in Paris but his remains were moved to Saint-Malo on the three hundred year anniversary of his birth.